Getting Started with Chef Solo. Part 2

 default['nginx']['binary'] = "/usr/sbin/nginx"

-As you remember we can redefine all this attributes in node file.
+As you remember we can redefine all these attributes in the node file.

-- definitions - folder, which contain helpers from this cookbook.
-In nginx cookbook you can find this helper:
+- definitions - a folder, which contain helpers from this cookbook.
+You can find this helper in the nginx cookbook:

 define :nginx_site, :enable => true do